mrc-ide/individual/README.md

 Please refer to the "Modelling" vignette for a tutorial on how to create a basic SIR model.

-Define the types of individuals in your model using the `Individual` class.

-You can then assign your individuals `States`, `Variables` and `Constants` to describe their attributes during the simulation.

-Finally you, can then define behaviours by creating a list of processes.
-These are functions which take a `SimFrame`, the current timestep and the model parameters and define the change in an individual's state and variables.

-To create a simple SIR model, see the examples in the `simulate` documentation.

 ## Code organisation

 *frame.R* - Defines the SimFrame class.
 This is the interface for process